BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 After that you should describe the problem, and reproduce the failure consistently.

 ### Checking the obvious
+> On a cold winter morning, you walk to your car to got to work.
+> You turn the key of the ignition, but all you hear is the motor being cranked, but not starting.
-When your car doesn’t start, you check the fuel-level.
+> What is the first thing you do? you check the fuel-level.
-When your vacuum cleaner doesn't work, you check if it is plugged in.

 Always start with checking the most obvious possible defects.
 Don't take too long checking the obvious, and try to timebox it within 10 minutes.
 Is the program you're running the one you expect?
 Are you looking at the haystack you expect?
 You can't imagine how many problems are actually solved by noticing you're running the wrong program.
 The big benefit of starting with this (apart from solving it directly :), you’re collecting clues to understand failure & system.
 Each clue can be seen as a constraint, describing the defect/infection/failure involved.

+Checking the obvious is answering the following two questions:
+* Is it plugged in?
+* Am I doing what I expect I'm doing?

+In our example we should know that we are running the find_max script we are expecting.
+Double check that the maximum of 3, 5, 1 should be 5.

 ### Describe the problem
+> Your mother calls: "Child, something is wrong with the computer".
+> It doesn't do what I expect.
+What are the first questions that come to mind?

 We checked the obvious and found nothing.
 Let's move on to the next step.
 Before you ever can declare anything fixed, you should be able to reproduce the failure.